SonarSource/sonarqube/server/sonar-docs/src/pages/project-administration/managing-project-history.md

 Typically these aren't things you need to even think about; {instance} just handles them for you.
 But occasionally you may need to remove a bad snapshot from a project's history or change the housekeeping algorithms.

 ## Managing History
-Occasionally, you may need to manually delete a project snapshot, whether because the wrong quality profile was used, or because there was a problem with analysis, and so on.
+Occasionally, you may need to manually delete a project snapshot, whether because the wrong Quality Profile was used, or because there was a problem with analysis, and so on.
 Note that the most recent snapshot (labeled "Last snapshot") can never be deleted.

 [[warning]]
 |**About deleting snapshots**<br/><br/>